chouvita/cse15l-lab-reports/Week1LabReport.md

 # Week 1 Lab Report
 ## Course-Specific Account Login
-1. Check your account for CSE15L by logging in your UCSD email here:
+1. Check your account for CSE15L by logging in your UCSD account username and ID here:
 [Link](https://sdacs.ucsd.edu/~icc/index.php)
-2. Your account should be a
+2. Your account should be something starts with `cs15lwi23`
-3.
+3. Clink on your account name and click change your password
+4. Follow the Glocal Password Change Request (you can use your original password)
 ## Installing VScode
 1. Download and install the VScode through this link:
 [Link](https://code.visualstudio.com/)